 This webinar series complemented CLIC white papers and other written materials on leading-edge ownership and operational models and on overcoming political, legal, financial, market, and other barriers that have sometimes limited broadband deployment, adoption, and use.

 Because this discussion remains current, we will continue to list these webinars for educational and historical purposes.

-The first two programs in the series were based on CLIC’s major new paper entitled “The Emerging World of Broadband Public–Private Partnerships: A Business Strategy and Legal Guide.”
-Subsequent webinars will focus on topics that include successful case histories of public-private partnerships (P3), broadband planning and stakeholder involvement, acquiring federal funding, best practices for getting communities fiber-ready, understanding technological choices and opportunities and much more.
+The first two programs in the series were based on CLIC’s widely-distributed white paper entitled “The Emerging World of Broadband Public–Private Partnerships: A Business Strategy and Legal Guide.”
+Subsequent webinars focused on topics that include successful case histories of public-private partnerships (P3), broadband planning and stakeholder involvement, acquiring federal funding, best practices for getting communities fiber-ready, understanding technological choices and opportunities and much more.

 July 20, 2016: Federal Funding Options for Broadband Deployment